Wycliffe's Final Days

 Two days earlier, he had grown numb and collapsed while saying mass.
 When he came to from this, his second stroke, he was paralyzed and unable to speak.

 John Wycliffe was the most famous priest of his day.
 His learning was immense.
 He had been a leading scholar at Oxford and a chaplain to the King of England.
 More to the point, he spoke out boldly against the errors of the popes, the organizational hierarchy of the Roman Church, and the corruption of the clergy in his day.
 He criticized not only the organization of the medieval church but its theology as well and argued for a return to the Scriptures.
 Pastors should live lives of simplicity and holiness, he taught, shepherding their flocks (people)--not plundering them.

 If the people in England were to know the truth, Wycliffe reasoned that they must have the Word of God in their own language.
 Under his direction, the Bible was translated into English for the first time, although the job was not completed by his associates until 1395, eleven years after his death.
 Repeatedly condemned and burned by church authorities, copies of Wycliffe's Bible continued in use for over a century, until printed Bibles took their place.
-This work greatly influenced William Tyndale who made the first printed translation of the New Testament in English.
+This work greatly influenced William Tyndale who made the first printed translation of the New Testament into English.